Alan J. Thomson

 Ph.D.
 (Ecology and Parasitology): McMaster University (Hamilton, Ontario) (1972)

 Post-doctoral fellowships: Institute of Resource Ecology, UBC, Vancouver, Canada (1972-76)

-Research Scientist: Canadian Forest Service, Pacific Forestry Centre, Victoria, Canada
+Research Scientist: Natural Resources Canada, Canadian Forest Service, Pacific Forestry Centre, Victoria, BC, Canada (1976-2009)

 For a number of years, served as Adjunct Professor/ Research Associate with the Centre